-When Krysten from Gherkin’s Bucket showed me the new colorway she dyed up for this collaboration, I was floored!
+When Krysten from Gherkin's Bucket showed me the new colorway she dyed up for this collaboration, I was floored!
 The stunning blues, greens, greys, and browns are a perfect way to celebrate the coming of spring.
-When I started planning this project, I knew I wanted to spin a thick and thin single, then ply it with one of Krysten’s lovely laceweight yarns.
+When I started planning this project, I knew I wanted to spin a thick-and thin-single, then ply it with one of Krysten's lovely laceweight yarns.
 I would then pair this new art yarn with the laceweight in a woven project.
-(Note: Gherkin’s Bucket will have a limited number of kits available in her shop that come with the fiber and the lace yarn.)

-4 ounces of fiber, I used Gherkin’s Bucket “Downward Peacock” in her Double Merino/Silk base.
+4 ounces of fiber—I used Gherkin’s Bucket “Downward Peacock” in the Double Merino/Silk base

-~100 yards of laceweight yarn in a complementary color, I used Gherkin’s Bucket Merino Silk Lace in “Royale”.
+100 yds of laceweight yarn—I used Gherkin’s Bucket Merino Silk Lace in “Royale”

-Optional: Bulky Flyer Plyer Package – Using the bulky flyer for this project will help prevent your really thick sections from snagging on the metal hooks of the flyer.
+Bulky Plyer Flyer—will help prevent really thick sections from snagging on hooks of the regular flyer

 Since I knew that the lace yarn was plied Z, I spun the singles in S, to ply with the lace in Z. I didn't want to remove any twist from the lace.